404 after refreshing the browser for Angular / Vue.js app

 Intro

-Let's review why this is happening and how to apply a fix in a Node.js / Express environment.
+Here’s why that happens, and how to fix it in a Node.js / Express setup.

 Navigation strategies

-Both Angular and Vue.js offer two ways to work with the browser's location history - one is a "hash" strategy, and the other one is based on the pushState of the History API.
+Both Angular and Vue.js offer two ways to work with the browser’s location history: a “hash” strategy, and one built on the pushState of the History API.

 http://site.com/page --> "HTML5" style routing (using the History API)